 The programmes are oriented towards developing working skills for students to strengthen their employability.
-The integration of theory and practice by internships and making use of practitioner's expertise of the faculty help students to get an insight into the labour market and to find their own areas of interest.
+The integration of theory and practice by internship and planning studio and making use of practitioner's expertise of the faculty

 These aspects promote students' employability and help them to develop initial professional competencies and skills.